Articles related to exclamation points

 Exclamation points are used in the same way that question marks are except to indicate exclamations instead of questions.
 Exclamation marks are also ...

-A punctuation mark (!) used after a sentence that expresses a strong emotion.
+The exclamation point (!) is a mark of punctuation used after a sentence that expresses a strong emotion.

 Definition and Examples of Multiple Exclamation Marks